For Egyptian secular activist, election is reminder of elusive dream

 "The marches don't do any good," said Eskandar, adding that Egyptians must find "alternative means to gain ground rather than protesting".

-Instead, Eskandar suggested Egyptians should revive awareness campaigns begun after the revolt in which people went to neighbourhoods with projector screens to illustrate abuses committed by the military.
+Instead, Eskandar suggested Egyptians should revive awareness campaigns begun after the revolt in which people went to neighborhoods with projector screens to illustrate abuses committed by the military.

 But that could be risky in Egypt three years after Mubarak's fall raised hopes of a civilian democracy.
 If Sisi wins the elections as widely expected, he will be the fifth military man to lead Egypt.